DeepFryGameDev/RPGProject/README.md

 You can watch a preview of the game at the below link, where you will see the various functionalities and systems I've created for my game: https://youtu.be/7T1-SSUKyTM

-Please note, the music was taken from an already existing game, Final Fantasy 7, and is simply a placeholder.
+Please note, the victory music was taken from an already existing game, Final Fantasy 7, and is simply a placeholder.
 The sound effects and graphics were all largely taken from the Unity Asset Store, which you can find more details from below.
 All existing assets are placeholders which will be replaced when the permanent solution has been found.

+Updates:
+- Game is now fully functional using a controller.
+If you have a spare Xbox360 controller handy, you can use this.
+I have not tested it with any other controller.

+Keys (Xbox360 buttons in parentheses):
+Tab (Y) - Open Menu
+E (B) - Confirm
+Escape (A) - Cancel/Sprint
+WASD (Left Joystick) - Player Movement
+Up, Down, Left, Right (Dpad) - Cursor movement

 -----